 America has had 45 presidents, but we have never before had a president who is completely indifferent to the truth.

-Donald Trump makes Richard Nixon look like Diogenes.
+Donald Drumpf makes Richard Nixon look like Diogenes.

 — Dennis Hayes, co-founder of Earth Day